Combined Bachelor’s and Master’s Degree (BAM!) Program

 - Interested students should contact the Psychology Undergraduate Advising Office (email@example.com) for advising before they submit their MEd application.

-- Students must submit an application for the MEd in EDEP by September 1 for Spring admission or February 1 for Fall admission
+- Students must submit an application for the MEd in EDEP by October 1 for Spring admission or March 1 for Summer/Fall admission

 - To apply, visit the Educational Psychology (EDEP) website and follow the application procedures.
 Application materials are required by both UH Mānoa Graduate Division and EDEP.